OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 .. note::

-    If you want a bundled Python installation that has all our prerequisites included, try :ref:`Anaconda`.
+    If you want a bundled Python installation that has all our prerequisites included, try Anaconda_.
 (This is the way the OpenMDAO developers do it.)

 Numpy